Get Schooled: Fun Facts about the River Realm

 We are well known for our oysters here in the River Realm.
 Other areas of the East Coast are known for crabs.
 In fact, though, most Chesapeake Bay crabs breed here in the River Realm because of our ideal water salinity.
 In 2015, Gov. Terry McAuliffe said: “If anyone from Maryland is listening, I want to make this perfectly clear: All the crabs are born here in Virginia and they end up, because of the current, being taken [to Maryland].
 So really, they should be Virginia crabs.”

 You can enjoy crabs at a variety of our restaurants in the River Realm.
-Enjoy them in a variety of forms like soft shell crab sandwiches, crab balls, or steamed and ready for picking on the water at Urbanna Seafood & Raw Bar.
+Enjoy them in a variety of forms like soft shell crab sandwiches, crab balls, or steamed and ready for picking on the water at Urbanna Seafood & Raw Bar (featured above).
 Take some home to prepare yourself from J & W Seafood in Deltaville or Miss Mary’s Seafood in White Stone.

 Spat – The Oyster Term You Should Know